 From 2006-2008, Fedele served on the Pew Commission on Industrial Farm Animal Production, a project of the Pew Charitable Trusts and the Johns Hopkins Bloomberg School of Public Health that brought together leaders in veterinary medicine, agriculture, public health, business, government, rural advocacy, and animal welfare.
 Together they conducted a fact-based and balanced examination of how farm animals are raised in this country, and in April 2008 the commission issued a comprehensive report of its findings as well as recommendations for the industry and for policymakers.

 Fedele’s and Bon Appétit’s work has been honored by many nonprofit and industry groups (complete list).
 Notably, he was named a Most Admired CEO: Community Champion by the San Francisco Business Times, won the EY Entrepreneur Of The Year 2014 National Retail and Consumer Products Award (for redefining the food service industry and pioneering environmental and local sourcing policies), was honored with the International Association of Culinary Professionals’ Lifetime Achievement Award, and received one of the James Beard Foundation’s inaugural Leadership Awards, along with First Lady Michelle Obama and eight others.

 Fedele graduated from the University of Portland with a master’s degree in business administration (1966) and a bachelor’s degree in economics (1964).
 He is a 1985 graduate of the Advanced Management Program of the Harvard Graduate School of Business and has been awarded honorary doctorates from the University of Portland, the University of Redlands, and Notre Dame de Namur University.
-He is currently a board member of Impossible Foods and Compass Group North America.
+He is currently a board member of Compass Group North America.
 Fedele regularly contributes opinion pieces to the national conversation:

 - Try This Easy Recipe for Recruiting and Retaining Employees, LinkedIn Pulse